analogrelay/git-credential-winstore/README.md

 A cleaner installer is coming soon, but for now...

 1. Download the git-credential-winstore.exe file from the downloads section
-2. Put it in your path
+2. Run it (make sure you run it from a command prompt where git is in your path)
-3. Run "git config credential.helper winstore"

 ## FAQs